TN 38 (09-22)

 Questions 13 through 16

-The responses to questions 13 through 16 will assist with determining if the person had any of the overpaid funds in his or her possession when he or she received the overpayment notice.
-The answers to these questions will assist technicians with determining if the person meets the defeats the purpose waiver provision, see GN 02250.105.
+The responses to questions 13 through 16 will assist with determining if the overpaid individual had any of the overpaid funds in their possession when they received the overpayment notice.
+The answers to these questions will assist technicians with determining if the overpaid individual meets the defeats the purpose waiver provision, see GN 02250.105.

 6. Section 6 - Members of household